Curved origami and tangent developables

 Tangent developable of the helix

 At the IHP semester in math illustration, Chaim Goodman-Strauss showed me a way to make the tangent developable of a helix.
 Start by cutting two copies of an annulus out of paper, and cut a slit in both.
 Tape the inside circles of each annulus together (Picture 1 below).
 Then, pass a coffee stirrer through the hole and tape it tangent to the inside curve, along the inside and the outside (picture 2 below).
 Repeat with many such coffee sticks, evenly spaced around the annulus.
-Make sure that you don’t attach the two ends of the annulus together again with the sticks.
+Make sure that you leave the two ends of the slit separate from one another.

 a diagram showing two sheets of a slit annulus taped along their inside circle On top of the last diagram, there is a stick passing throwugh the hole, taped in both ends